 With the U.S. national average for a regular gallon of gas consistently hovering above $3.50, many drivers are wincing when they see the dollar total at the pump.
 In some states this year, prices soared to notorious heights: Supply and distribution problems in California caused gas prices to go beyond the $4.60 mark in October.
 These high prices not only affect consumers but they have a big impact for large commercial truck fleets, which can consume millions of gallons of fuel annually.

 The transportation sector accounts for more than 70 percent of U.S. oil consumption, and heavy-duty vehicles make up 17 percent of that use, as the EPA noted when it created the first-ever fuel efficiency and emissions standards for such trucks last year.
-For the past several years, companies including UPS, FedEx,
+For the past several years, companies including UPS, FedEx, Coca-Cola and Waste Management have been actively testing a variety of truck fleet strategies to reduce the impact of fuel costs while lowering their carbon footprint.

 Many of these solutions involve purchasing alternative-fuel vehicles such as hybrids and electrics, but these companies are also employing more creative tactics.

 In a 13-month study, the National Renewable Energy Laboratory (NREL) compared five of Coke's heavy-duty hybrids to five conventional diesel fuel trucks.
 The results?
 The hybrids' total cost of operation was 24 percent less than the diesel group, "which means the customer is realizing real savings with the hybrid group."
 That's important, since the cost of alternative fuel equipment per vehicle can range from $24,000 to $50,000, says Saltzgiver.
+Coca-Cola's goal for getting a return on that investment is about three years.
+(That timeline is markedly better than the payback time for the average consumer on an electric car.)

-The U.S. government is also assisting companies in the switch to alternative fuels with its Clean Fleets Partnership, which so far is providing 18 companies (including
+The U.S. government is also assisting companies in the switch to alternative fuels with its Clean Fleets Partnership, which so far is providing 18 companies (including Coca-Cola, UPS, Frito-Lay and others) with technical support and public recognition, along with online tools for comparing truck engines and finding alternative fueling stations.

 A Turn in the Right Direction